tomjp90/plotly-challenge/README.md

 ## Link to site
 https://tomjp90.github.io/plotly-challenge/index

-If the repositry is cloned, please activate a python local server in a terminal "python -m http.server" from the folder the containing the repository then navigate in a web browser to your local server (http://localhost:8000/).
+If the repository is cloned, please activate a python local server in a terminal "python -m http.server" from the folder the containing the repository then navigate in a web browser to your local server (http://localhost:8000/).

 ## Tehnologies used:
 * JavaScript